-Cold readings do not need to be a dreaded form of acting.
-They can actually be quite exciting because you won’t have any pre-conceived notions about the nature of the scene.
+Cold readings don’t have to be a dreaded form of acting.
+They can actually be exciting because you won’t have any pre-conceived notions of the scene.

 When you are handed a script on the spot to read for a casting director, rather than sinking inside yourself, embrace it because it’s an opportunity.